 Blockchain: when all the information is “everywhere” at the same time

 However things are changing today.
 It’s a revolution… again!
 The blockchain technology emerged quite quickly, publicly demonstrated with the bitcoin, the first massively used crypto-currency, launched in 2009.
 Currently, a host of new crypto-currencies are developing worldwide, the most renowned being Ethereum at the moment.

 This technology is, in fact, extremely useful because it is “trustless”.
 It is so secure by its nature that trust is no longer needed when transactions are made between two parties.
 The reason is that with blockchain, information is no longer centralized and distributed to the periphery, but rather duplicated in “blocks”.
 We are not tech specialists, and the underlying concepts of blockchain technology is not easy to grasp, we must admit.
 However, if you want to learn more about bitcoin and blockchain, check this article.
 What is very clear is that it is currently one of the most quickly emerging technologies, with some of the biggest organisations on the planet switching massively towards it in various domains of application, like distributed cloud storage, digital identity, smart contracts, digital voting, decentralized notary… To name just a few: J.P.
 Morgan Chase, IBM, Thomson Reuters, Microsoft…

 Instant information access increase for the Pacific

 Here in the Pacific, this tech is taking us much more quickly out of our isolation.
 It had already begun with the Internet revolution but now blockchain is sure to take us at a way higher level of “connection” to the information.
 Soon, we won’t even have to rely on big data centers to get foreign information as we will also have the whole of it, like everyone else, “at home”.
 It is already being felt in the banking sector with money transfer becoming as quick and seamless as it is in large developed countries…

-Don’t miss part two next week on energy decentralization…
+Don’t miss part two on the energy decentralization revolution…